Dolores O'Neill

 Photo of Dolores O'Neill

-A native of Scranton, Pennsylvania, singer Dolores O’Neill was the grand-niece of playwright Eugene O’Neill.
-Aside from her vocal abilities, she aspired to be a writer and had published several short stories by 1940.
+A native of Scranton, Pennsylvania, singer Dolores O’Neill was the grand-niece of playwright Eugene O’Neill, though despite her connection she came from a blue-collar family.
+Her father worked as a common laborer who worked variously in a warehouse and a coal mine.
+Aside from her vocal abilities, O’Neill aspired to be a writer and had published several short stories by 1940.
 She made her professional debut in front of the mike on Scranton radio station WGBJ in 1937 with her own fifteen-minute sustaining program.
 In October of that year, she recorded with Artie Shaw’s orchestra on Brunswick.[1]
 She then spent a year in Rio de Janeiro before returning to the States, where she took a staff singing job at WCAU in Philadelphia.
 The following year, she was heard by Jack Teagarden, who offered her a job.
-She joined Teagarden in July 1939, becoming one-half of the band’s two female vocalist line-up, the other being Kitty Kallen.
-She stayed only briefly.
+She joined Teagarden in July 1939, becoming one-half of the band’s new two female vocalist line-up, the other being Kitty Kallen.
+O’Neill disliked the arrangement and left by the end of the month.
 By September 1939 she was with Bob Chester.

 O’Neill remained with Chester until November 1940, when she suddenly departed during a one-nighter in Charleston, South Carolina.
 O’Neill objected to reports in Down Beat that she’d walked out on Chester, saying instead that she had become suddenly ill and had to be rushed to New York.
 Doctors ordered her not to leave the city, so she was unable to continue with the band.
 She also denied reports that she was engaged to former Chester trumpet player, Alec Fila, who had since moved on to Benny Goodman’s band.
 Fila and O’Neill quietly married in mid-1941 however.
 In August 1941, Billboard reported that she’d left Chester because of the “stork.”[2]